Lab P.I.

 Thesis: “New data on the Late Cretaceous lizard Dicothodon bajaensis (Squamata, Borioteiioidea) from Baja California, Mexico reveals an unusual tooth replacement pattern in squamates”.

-Co-advisor: Tiago R. Simões
+Supervisor: Marisol Montellano-Ballesteros / Co-advisor: Tiago R. Simões